Patrick’s Wednesday Forecast

 HATTIESBURG, Miss.
-(WDAM) - We started off this morning mostly sunny with temperatures in the low 60s.
-Today is going to be cooler and sunny with highs only topping out in the upper 70s!
-It will be a bit breezy at time with winds between 10-20 mph..
-Temperatures will fall into the upper 60s this evening with lows in the upper 40s.
+(WDAM) - Good morning everyone!
+We started off this morning mostly sunny with temperatures in the upper 50s.
+Today will be nice and sunny with a few clouds and highs in the mid 80s.
+Temperatures will fall into the upper 60s this evening with lows in the low 60s.

-Tomorrow will be sunny and nice with highs in the mid to upper 70s.
+Tomorrow will be warmer with hit-or-miss t-storms in the morning and afternoon.
+Highs will be in the mid 80s.

-Another front will swing though on Friday, giving us a chance of scattered t-storms in the afternoon and evening hours.
-Highs will be in the low 80s.
-This weekend will be much cooler with sunny skies.
-Highs will be well below average as we only top out in the low 70s on Saturday and the upper 70s on Sunday.
-Next week will be sunny as temps begin to warm up into the low 80s.
+Expect more of the same as we go into Friday and the weekend with partly cloudy skies and Hit-or-Miss T-Storms.
+It will also feel more like summertime as higher humidity moves into the area.
+Highs will be in the upper 80s.

+Next week looks warm with partly cloudy skies and a stray afternoon shower.
+Highs will be in the low 90s with highs humidity.

 Copyright 2020 WDAM.
 All rights reserved.